Refinitiv/Real-Time-SDK/Cpp-C/README.md

 - **Pre-compiled Static Libraries (64bit)**
   - Win7, WinServer 2008 (VS2012, VS2013)
 - **Unix Makefiles** to compile Library and Examples
+	- To build the Ema libraries ETA package is required
+	- Static EMA libraries are provider for convenience.
 - **Visual Studio vcxproj files** to compile Examples only
+	- Static EMA libraries are provided.

 ####This preview is runnable!